HAND SURGERY

 Related Disciplines

-1. Dermatology
+- Dermatology

 b.
-Abnormalities of the nail
+Abnormalities of the nail - Neurology

 a.
-Detailed anatomy and physiology of the peripheral nervous system in the upper limb
+Detailed anatomy and physiology of the peripheral nervous system in the upper limb - Knowledge of neurological conditions that cause sensory deficit and paralysis in the upper limb

-SECTION 3: Training Programme Duration and Structure
+SECTION 3: Training Program Duration and Structure

 3.1 Duration